Church Resource Page

 Grace, Justice, & Mercy: An Evening with Bryan Stevenson & Rev. Tim Keller (2016):

-Here is the recording from our Virginia Cities Prayer and Update Call ( based upon the Keller Video)
+Here is the recording from this Virginia Cities Prayer and Update Call ( based upon the Keller Video)

 Jun 27, 2020

-Dr. Mac Pier has invited Khary Bridgewater to share about his Capital Renewal Investment Plan
+Khary Bridgewater shared his Capital Renewal Investment Plan

 This is a visionary program (see attached PDF) whose purpose is to make significant investments into black communities, institutions and businesses in order to help build the capacity of black churches, black community-based organizations, and black-owned businesses and to facilitate long-term growth of local black economies, which have often lacked access to capital resources and the infrastructure that would allow them to thrive.
 This plan could potentially be a game-changer for advancing wealth creation and the flourishing of portions of our community who have long lacked access to needed resources… Glenn Carrington, the Dean of the Norfolk State Business School will also join the conversation with Dr. Pier and Khary Bridgewater.